Routing / Firewall

 For a Talk2M connection, the standard settings for the security options are:

 - WAN Protection level = discard all traffic except VPN

 - WAN IP Forwarding = disabled

-However, some routing features listed here above, like for example NAT on WAN, requires changes of these settings.
+However, some routing features listed here above, for example NAT on WAN, requires a modification of these settings.